chainguard-dev/incert/README.md

 ## Installation

+Binaries for various architectures are available from the [releases](./releases) page.

-To install `incert`, use the following command:
+If you have a Go installation, you can install `incert` with the following command:

 ```bash
 $ go install github.com/chainguard-dev/incert@latest
 ```

+Alternatively, you can also build from source by cloning the repo and running `go build`.

 ## Flags